Mintplex-Labs/anythingllm-mobile/README.md

 </p>

 <p align="center">
-    <b>AnythingLLM Mobile:</b> Your private AI assistant, on the go.<br />
+    <b>AnythingLLM Mobile:</b> A real AI assistant that lives in your pocket, not in the cloud.<br />
-    Run LLMs on-device, connect to your AnythingLLM instance, or use any compatible provider — all from your phone.
+    See, hear, search, and remember — powered by models running right on your phone.
 </p>

 <p align="center">